mwszekely/preact-prop-helpers/README.md

 ## `useStableGetter`

 Given a value every render, returns a callback that returns that value and, importantly, is stable across renders.
-This means you can use it inside of hooks like `useEffect`, `useCallback`, etc. without declaring it as a dependency, but note that __the getter must not be called during or before `useLayoutEffect`__ (its value is effectively indeterminate from the start of a render until `useLayoutEffect` has completely finished, so keep in mind that includes not calling it during render either).
+This means you can use it inside of hooks like `useEffect`, `useCallback`, etc. without declaring it as a dependency, but note that __the getter must not be called during `render`__ (its value is effectively indeterminate from the start of a render until it's been committed).

 ## `useStableCallback`